The Tale of Brian and the House Painter Mervyn

 Selected Lyrics, Sequences, and Artwork with New Poems and the Essay “The American Voice”

 New Poems Section

 I have inaugurated a new section, “Poems”, where current work or work of particular interest will be posted time to time.
 This is inaugurated with poems dealing with the collision of a contemporary sensibility with classical works or sites, including a new version of the end of Homer’s Odyssey, No One Comes for Penelope— , with drawings by Ron Sandford; poems dealing with my interaction with the Rome, Roman Poems, with drawings by Charles Shearer; and poems on Greece: An Incendiary Ground— Encounters with Greece, also with drawings by Ron Sandford.
 These artists kindly offered interpretative artwork for the poems…

 The new book of poetry by Lance Lee

 Announcing a new book, “Homecomings”, my sixth book of poetry.

-Just out from Birch Brook Press, it is available at: www.birchbrookpress.info and at Amazon in the US and UK and other online outlets, and through your local bookstore in both countries.
+Just out from Birch Brook Press, it is available on Amazon in the US and UK and other online outlets, and through your local bookstore in both countries.